Sprint Planner Helper – Session 21

 [Coding, coding, coding…]

-But I also feel that I might ditch the InMemory solution altogether and go to a database-solution… It starts to feel quite strange…
+But I also feel that I might ditch the InMemory solution altogether and switch to a database solution… It’s starting to feel quite strange…

 Then the connection to CodePlex was lost… Took about ten minutes to restart…

-With my new repository I also introduced a pattern, called Unit Of Work.
-Its from Fowlers book Patterns of Enterprise Architecture, which on my bedside table.
-In this example is basically means that I need to be sure to call the Save-method of the IRepository-interface after each add or delete.
+With my new repository, I also introduced a pattern called Unit Of Work.
+It’s from Fowler’s book Patterns of Enterprise Architecture, which is on my bedside table.
+In this example, it basically means that I need to be sure to call the Save method of the IRepository interface after each add or delete.

-Finally I once again got the opportunity to praise TDD.
-Did refactoring for about 50 minutes with minor changes all over the place.
+Finally, I once again got the opportunity to praise TDD.
+I did refactoring for about 50 minutes with minor changes all over the place.
 Ran the tests… 5 failing.
 Corrected them in 5 minutes!
-Show me that without any test and I will be very impressed.
+Show me that without any tests and I will be very impressed.

-Next session will start to implement some “implementation patterns” from the sample chapter, such as the Details-views, the two-phase Delete etc.
+Next session will start to implement some “implementation patterns” from the sample chapter, such as the Details views and the two-phase Delete, etc.

 Twitter, Facebook